gitaaron/rfm7/next.md

 # Next

-* change 'download' dir to somewhere besides 'tmp' so that logs are more easily retained

-* plot trends of different phases (excluding initial) with a region breakdown

 * outstanding features

   * factors

-    * geographic proximity

-      * answer question 'is closest copy content generally being served' (assume closest copy is coming from first provider)

-        * analysis should be able to decider the peer id of the actual content provider from the

-            * percentage of runs where node fetches content from closest (geographically)

-              * isClosestNeighbor (fetcher:region_1, provider:region_2, alternatives:[region_3, region_4...]) returns bool

-              * getProximity (region_1, region_2) returns proximity

-              * 'retrieval' model

-                * getContentProvider (returns peer id of peer that provided content)

-              * for a certain time period:

-              * percentageOfCloseFetches(retrievals)

-                * iterate over all 'retrievals'

-                * determine if retrieve happened with 'isClosestNeighbor'

-          * generate new reports

-            * percentage of 'closest neighbor' retrievals vs 'non nearest neighbor' retrievals

-            * comparison of total latency / fetch latency between 'neighbor' fetches and 'long distance' fetches

     * file size (different orders of magnitude 0.5 Mb, 5 Mb, 50 Mb)